pgdr/gamedev/README.md

 ---
-documentclass: memoir
+documentclass: book
-fontsize: 14pt
+fontsize: 13pt
 title: Introduction to Graph Theory for Gamedevs
 author: Pål Grønås Drange
 date: Summer 2025
 papersize:
-  - a4
+  - a5
 header-includes:
   - \usepackage{microtype}
   - \usepackage{newpx}
+  - \usepackage[USenglish]{babel}
   - \usepackage{tcolorbox}
   - \usepackage{froufrou}
   - \DeclareUnicodeCharacter{221E}{\ensuremath{\infty}}
-abstract: |
+---
+\frontmatter
+# Preface

 This pamphlet serves two purposes.

 1. Introduce graph theory to teach concepts and graph structures for game developers, both programmers and artistic creators.
 This also entails the explanation of some algorithms, although all algorithms mentioned herein are relatively simple.

 2. Through structures, models, and problems from graph theory, inspire game creators about possible games, puzzles, and AI strategies.
 It may also explain what makes certain graph problems easy or hard.

----
+Every chapter in this brochure starts with an informal discussion about a concept from graph theory.
+This informal exposition should be understandable by just about anybody interested enough to pick up this brochure from wherever it was found.

+The informal discussion is meant to foster ideas about game mechanisms and how to take concepts from graph theory into the game world.
+Following the informal discussion will be a more formal part containing some formalisms, and occasionally straight-up theorems.
+Finally, each chapter ends with a verse on algorithms for the specific concepts described.

 \tableofcontents

+\mainmatter

 # Dots and Lines